mplandersen/markdown_display/README.md

 2. **Choose a font** from the dropdown menu
 3. **Watch the magic happen** - the converted HTML appears instantly in the right panel
 4. **Try different fonts** to see how they affect your content's appearance
+5. **Use PII Detection** - Click "Extract PII" to identify personal information in your text

 ### Keyboard Shortcuts